szoftveres/RF_instruments/siggen/README.md

 ```
 After issuing the `run` command, the above program will run a linear frequency sweep from 900 MHz to 930 MHz in 1 MHz increments, stopping at each frequency point for 200 ms.

-A program line can be edited by first typing the line number, followed by the program line in a C-string literal format, e.g. `1 "freq = 900000"`.
+A program line can be entered by first typing the line number, followed by the program line in a C-string literal format, e.g. `1 "freq = 900000"`.
-If a program line contains nested string literals, the `\` character can be used before the nested double-quote characters, e.g. `4 "if freq <= 930000 \"goto 2\""`, the `if` keyword expects a program line in the form of a string literal after the evaluated expression.
+If a program line contains nested string literals, the `\` character can be used before the nested double-quote characters, e.g. `4 "if freq <= 930000 \"goto 2\""`, the `if` keyword expects the program line to be executed in the form of a string literal after a TRUE (i.e. non-zero) expression.

-The `if` statement will execute the supplied command line if the compound expression following it evaluates to non-zero.

 The available keywords and commands can be listed with the `help` command:
 ```